vamsi-KG-dev/learn_linux_CLI/### Introduction to Linux.md

 #### 1. The `ls` Command
 The `ls` command in Linux is used to list contents in the current directory.
 It helps with managing and navigating files.

-- `ls -l`: Lists contents in long format.
+- `ls -l`: Lists contents in long format.(user name,size of the file,date and time along with filename)
 - `ls -a`: Lists all contents, including hidden files.
 - `ls -lh`: Lists files with sizes in a human-readable format (KB, MB).